chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library.
 	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
+- Note that removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

+### Adding entries to the BibTeX library
-- __Add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a DOI or ISBN
+- Use the Alfred Keyword `+`, followed by a __DOI__, __ISBN__, or __URL that contains a DOI__.
-	- This also works with URLs that contain a DOI.
-	- the respective entry will be added to your library, with a properly formatted citekey (avoiding duplicates with existing library, etc.)
+- You can __parse & add a bibliographic entry__ by selecting the text and pressing the respective hotkey (requires [anystyle](https://github.com/inukshuk/anystyle), installed via `sudo gem install anystyle-cli`).
-	- Leave the input after the `+` empty to create a new, empty BibTeX entry.
+- Leave the input after the `+` empty to create a __new, empty BibTeX entry__.
-	- Opens the entry afterwards in the app specified in `open_entries_in`.
+- The new entry will be added to your library, with a properly formatted, unique citekey.
+Afterwards the entry will be opened in the app specified in `open_entries_in`.
-- Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
+- Note that adding entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

 ### Advanced Search Features
 - The workflow setting `match_authors_in_etal` determines whether authors (or editors) in the *et al.* are still matched when searching for them (default: *true*).